General Information

 Degrees & Certificates

-- the Associate in Arts degree, for completion of a program of study for transfer to a senior institution;
+- Associate in Arts (AA) degree, for completion of a program of study for transfer to a baccalaureate institution;

-- the Associate in Science degree, for completion of a program of study in the sciences in preparation for transfer to a senior institution;
+- Associate in Science (AS, AST1, AST2) degree, for completion of a program of study in the sciences in preparation for transfer to a baccalaureate institution;

-- the Associate in Fine Arts degree, for completion of a program in fine arts in preparation for transfer to a senior institution;
+- Associate in Fine Arts (AFA) degree, for completion of a program in fine arts in preparation for transfer to a baccalaureate institution;

-- the Associate in Applied Science degree, for completion of a program of study in an occupational program;
+- Associate of Applied Science (AAS) degree, for completion of a program of study in an occupational program;

-- the Associate in Applied Technology degree, for completion of a program of study in an occupational program;
+- Associate of Applied Technology (AAT) degree, for completion of a program of study in an occupational program;

-- the Bachelor of Applied Science (BAS), to increase the educational pathways for professional and technical associate graduates.
+- Bachelor of Applied Science (BAS) degree, to increase the educational pathways for career-technical associate graduates;

 Additional Information

-- The grades assigned in transferable courses by the sending institution shall not be altered by the receiving institution.
+- The grades assigned in transferable courses by the sending institution will not be altered by the receiving institution.

-- Courses completed with a grade of ‘D’ or above shall normally be accepted in transfer (except at The Evergreen State College, where a minimum of 2.0 or ‘C’ is required for transfer).
+- Courses completed with a grade of 'D' or above will normally be accepted in transfer to Clark College or to another institution.
+Courses completed with a grade of D- may be transferrable to some career-technical degrees or certificates.

 - A student may earn more than one career-technical degree and/or certificate at Clark College, and a student may earn a combination of academic and career-technical degrees and/or certificates.

-- A student can also earn a Direct Transfer Agreement degree and an additional MRP degree (for instance, a student can earn a degree in both Business Administration – MRP and an Associate in Arts –Transfer).
+- A student can also earn a Direct Transfer Agreement (DTA) degree and an additional Major Related Program (MRP) degree (for instance, a student can earn a degree in both Business Administration – MRP and an Associate in Arts –DTA).

-A minimum of thirty (30) credits/units, pre-college or college level, must be completed at Clark College at any time to meet Academic Residency.
+- Bachelor Degree: A minimum of thirty (30) credits/units, pre-college or college-level, must be completed at Clark College at any time to meet Academic Residency.

-A minimum of thirty (30) credits/units, pre-college or college level, must be completed at Clark College at any time to meet Academic Residency.
+- Associate Degree: A minimum of thirty (30) credits/units, pre-college or college-level, must be completed at Clark College at any time to meet Academic Residency.

-A minimum of fifteen (15) credits/units, pre-college or college level, must be completed at Clark College at any time to meet Academic Residency.
+- Certificate of Proficiency: A minimum of fifteen (15) credits/units, pre-college or college-level, must be completed at Clark College at any time to meet Academic Residency.

-A minimum of ten (10) credits/units, pre-college or college level, must be completed at Clark College at any time to meet Academic Residency.
+- Certificate of Achievement: A minimum of ten (10) credits/units, pre-college or college-level, must be completed at Clark College at any time to meet Academic Residency.

-A minimum of ten (10) credits/units, pre-college or college level, must be completed at Clark College at any time to meet Academic Residency.
+- Certificate of Completion: A minimum of ten (10) credits/units, pre-college or college-level, must be completed at Clark College at any time to meet Academic Residency.

 Academic Subplans

-Clark College utilizes three types of subplans.
+Clark College offers three types of subplans.
 Subplans allow for specialization within a program.
 Some subplans are transcribed on student transcripts and some are not.

 Academic Concentration

-- Academic concentrations consist of 15 to 30 credits/units (on average) of course work applicable to transfer degree requirements, and the concentration must be earned concurrently with a transfer degree.
+- Academic concentrations consist of 15 to 30 credits/units (on average) of coursework applicable to transfer degree requirements, and the concentration must be earned concurrently with a transfer degree.
+Students will not be able to earn a concentration separately from its associated degree.

 - Academic concentrations are transcribed on student transcripts.